scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 ### Pause

-You can send the pause request to Scalar product pods on the Kubernetes environment.
+You can send a pause request to ScalarDB or ScalarDL pods in a Kubernetes environment.

 * Example
   * ScalarDB Server